-- Secure the child seat to the vehicle with a seat belt.
-All child seats must be secured to the vehicle with the lap belt or the lap part of a lap/shoulder belt.
+1. Properly secure the child seat to the vehicle.
+All child seats are designed to be secured to the vehicle with the lap part of a lap/shoulder belt.
+Some child seats can be secured to the vehicle's lower anchorages instead.
 A child whose seat is not properly secured to the vehicle can be endangered in a crash.
-See pages 25 and 30 for instructions on how to secure child seats in this vehicle. - Make sure the child seat is firmly secured.
+See pages 34, 38, and 39 for instructions on how to properly secure child seats in this vehicle.

+Make sure the child seat is firmly secured.
 After installing a child seat, push and pull the seat forward and from side to side to verify that it is secure.